NurfitraPujo/thephantomcoder-blog/src/_posts/2023-05-28-why-i-used-bridgetown-to-build-my-blog.md

 ---
 layout: post
-title:  "Your First Post on Bridgetown"
+title:  "Why i used Bridgetown to build my blog"
 date:   2023-05-28 17:45:57 +0700
 categories: updates
-summary: You’ll find this post in your `_posts` directory.
+description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `bridgetown serve`, which launches a web server and auto-regenerates your site when a file is updated.
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `bridgetown serve`, which launches a web server and auto-regenerates your site when a file is updated.